tomasalmeida/kafka-boom-boom/README.md

 - If Zookeeper quorum is rebuilt, there is actually no guarantee that the new quorum have all the latest data:
   - this could results in data loss or in messages getting duplicated inside leaders
 	- it's probably better to rely on hierarchical quorum to avoid those issues
+- In case the inter-broker network is lost between data centers, some data is persisted, but the high watermark is not updated until the network is established.

 ## Scenarios